KerstenDoering/PubMedPortable/documentation/wiki.rst

 Installation with Docker
 ------------------------

-- Docker is similar to a virtual machine, but it can be configured to be much smaller.
+- Docker is similar to a virtual machine,  but it is easier to deploy and more efficient.
+It was tested in Ubuntu and Windows.

 - You can use the PubMed2Go image to create a PostgreSQL relational database and a Xapian full text index without installing the packages mentioned above in basically two steps.